-Richard S. Lincer’s practice focuses on corporate and financial matters, including international project financings and debt restructurings, corporate and asset acquisitions, joint ventures and high yield and leveraged finance transactions, as well as public and private offerings of corporate securities and investment funds.
+Richard S. Lincer’s practice spans corporate and financial matters, including international project financings and debt restructurings, corporate and asset acquisitions, joint ventures, and high-yield and leveraged finance transactions, as well as regulation of investment funds and investment advisors.

 Richard joined the firm in 1979 and became a partner in 1986.
 He was resident in the firm’s Hong Kong office in 1998 and 1999.

 Aerostar Airport Holdings, a joint venture of Highstar Capital and Grupo Aeroportuario del Sureste, in a public-private partnership to operate the San Juan Luis Muñoz Marin International Airport, the first major U.S. airport to be run by a private operator under the FAA’s Pilot Privatization Program.

 Highstar Capital and its portfolio company Ports America Chesapeake in its more than $1 billion investment in the Seagirt Marine Terminal in the Port of Baltimore.

 AIG Highstar Capital in its acquisition of P&O Ports North America, which comprised the U.S. port operations of DP World, and the subsequent acquisitions of the marine terminal operator MTC Holdings and the Puerta Mexico intermodal terminal facility.

 Highstar Capital and its portfolio company Ports America in the refinancing of Ports America’s credit facilities into a single, unified capital structure comprising two credit facilities aggregating $850 million.